Flood Damage Prevention

 - Be watchful of snakes that may have found their way into your home.

-- Throw away all food that has come in contact with floodwaters.
+- Throw away all food that has come into contact with floodwaters.